-- Level I and Level II experiences: - Fieldwork Coordinator will have adequate amount of site opportunities on the EXXAT database to place all students in timely manner to allow for the students to continue in their current cohort and graduate on time. - Experiences available will offer a variety of settings and populations to ensure diverse opportunities for students.
+- Level I and Level II experiences: - Fieldwork Coordinator will have adequate amount of site opportunities on the EXXAT database to place all students in timely manner to allow for the students to continue in their current cohort and graduate on time.

+Experiences available will offer a variety of settings and populations to ensure diverse opportunities for students.

-Level I and Level II Fieldwork Memorandum of Understanding (MOU) Standard C.1.6
+Level I and Level II Fieldwork Affiliation Agreements Standard C.1.6

 Standard: The program must have evidence of valid memoranda of understanding in effect and signed by both parties from the onset to conclusion of the Level I fieldwork and the Level II fieldwork if it involves an entity outside of the academic program.
-(Electronic memoranda of understanding and signatures are acceptable.)
-Responsibilities of the sponsoring institution(s) and each fieldwork site must be clearly documented in the memorandum of understanding.
+(Electronic affiliation agreements and signatures are acceptable.)
+Responsibilities of the sponsoring institution(s) and each fieldwork site must be clearly documented in the affiliation agreement.